isaacnovaes/notes/java.md

 ### Encapsulation

 - Hiding of fields and some methods from public access
+- Easier to debug, because you know where and when the field was changed
 - Bundling of fields and methods on a single object
 - Normally, the fields are private.
 So you create getters and setters to handle those fields